 I am sworn to secrecy as to where these pictures of last week’s mushroom foray took place.
 Like most wild mushroom enthusiasts, photographer and media pal Bill Dale keeps his fungi hunting grounds locations a closely guarded secret.
-Which is why it was a privilege to be taken with him in search of one of the most highly prized mushrooms of all – the Cep, which is also known as Porcini, or the Penny Bun.
+This is why it was a privilege to be taken with him in search of one of the most highly prized mushrooms of all – the Cep, which is also known as Porcini, or the Penny Bun.

-You could also tell that the mushrooms were getting pretty ancient by how green the underside of the caps had become.
-In Ceps the ‘tubes’ are originally white, then yellow, then turn green and sponge-like towards the end of their cycle.
+You could also tell that the mushrooms were very mature by how green the underside of the caps had become.
+In porcini the ‘tubes’ are originally white, then yellow, then turn green and sponge-like towards the end of their cycle.
 They’re still fabulously tasty at this stage though so I had no issue with taking them home.

 Porcini were on the menu but Bill and I also came across scores of other types of mushrooms.
 Probably the most prolific was fly agaric.
 A familiar red ‘Toadstool’ that is often found in illustrations of faeries, gnomes, and other mythical beings.
 Interesting that it’s found in such magical company since this mushroom is toxic but also hallucinogenic.
 It induces feelings of floating but also has some nasty side effects including cramps, tremors, and muscle spasms.
 It can even be deadly, so please don’t experiment.

 We only found one other type of boletus (a relative of the porcini), and no others that were edible.
 Quite a few interesting unknown types though!
 Instead of plucking these unknowns for our baskets, we contented ourselves with taking pictures of our photogenic subjects.
 Though there are only a few mushrooms in the UK that are truly dangerous, there are plenty that will make you very ill.